 5. The UE establishes a configuration PDU session.
 This PDU Session may be established either to a well-known or pre-configured S-NSSAI or DNN, or the UE receives the URSP including the S-NSSAI or DNN for on-boarding, or the UE receives the S-NSSAI by using the indication that this is registration for UE onboarding provided by the UE in step 6, which is used just for provisioning purposes and has limited connectivity capabilities.
 Based on this information, the AMF selects a designated SMF which in turn selects a designated PSA that provides a restricted data connection to the Provisioning Server.

-NOTE 1: It is assumed that connectivity of this PDU session is limited (cf. RLOS), so that the UE can only access a Provisioning Server.
+NOTE 1: It is assumed that connectivity of this PDU session is limited (cf. RLOS), so that the UE can only access a Provisioning Server, or a restricted onboarding network.

 The UE discovers and connects, at application level, to a provisioning server address (that was preconfigured in the UE or received in step 6 from O-SNPN or is derived from the application identifier and/or Service Provider Identifier provided by the user in step 1).

 The UE retrieves N3GPP credential data from the PS, the UE may reuse existing N3GPP credential management protocol with PS.
-For example, possibly to reuse CMPv2 protocol to ask CA for signing a SO's certificate or other similar protocols.
+For example, possibly to reuse CMPv2, EST protocol to ask CA for signing a SO's certificate or other similar protocols.
+Note: In a SNPN, the decision on which credential management protocol to use may be up to the subscription owner, so that different PS realizations can be used.
+Different credential management protocols may be used by different PS deployments, depending on the preferences of the SO.
+It is FFS how a credential management protocol is selected if a PS supports multiple credential management protocols.

 6. The UDM triggers to provide the 3GPP configuration subscription data to the UE after successful on-boarding authentication, e.g. using UPU procedure to send PLMN ID, NID, routing ID, newly assigned SUPI, etc. to the UE, and using UCU procedure to send MM and SM policy to the UE.
 The UDM may delay triggering after receiving successfully provisioning notification from PS.